SBuchanan1/hw4-code-quizSB/README.md

 Another video that helped a lot was "https://www.youtube.com/watch?v=QU6z69P5BrU"

 It's a bit overwhelming to grasp everything that is being thrown at us.
 It is a lot like drinking water out of a fire hydrant.

+I had absolutely no idea how to install a timer in my htm